obiwanjacobi/Zsharp/docs/compiler/meta.md

 # Meta Programming

-> TBD allow to write Z# code that executes at compile time in order to shift the workload as much as possible to compiler.
+Allow to write Z# code that executes at compile time in order to shift the workload as much as possible to the compiler.

 ## Intrinsic Attributes